xRiot45/express-js-cli-web/getting-started/about.md

 ---

-With **Express API CLI**, setting up an Express.js project has never been easier.
+With **Express JS CLI**, setting up an Express.js project has never been easier.
 Save time, ensure consistency, and start building great APIs today! 🚀